HamStudy/examtools-docs/content/docs/w5yi/_index.md

 ## How do I process a "paper upgrade" with or without an exam?

 The candidate registers for your exam session and provides proof to you of any element credit.
-Consult the VEC Examiner Manual for what is acceptable proof.
+Consult the W5YI VE manual for what is acceptable proof.

 You will enter the credit(s) using the exam.tools MANAGE dropdown `Add Credit` for the candidate.
 Make sure you handle the case of expired Amateur Extra by giving both Element 3 and Element 4 credit.